micmejia/bible-dump/AMPC/Luke/Luke 1.md

-But when he did come out, he was unable to speak to them; and they [[^r]clearly] perceived that he had seen a vision in the [^s]sanctuary; and he kept making signs to them, still he remained dumb.
+But when he did come out, he was unable to speak to them; and they [clearly] perceived that he had seen a vision in the sanctuary; and he kept making signs to them, still he remained dumb.